-Here’s all passion fruit recipes I’ve served here on the site.
+Here are all the passion fruit recipes I’ve served here on the site.

 What you will need to prepare your passion fruit caipirinha cocktail

-- Bottle of cachaça.
-I found these brands on a US website, and rest assured, this is a brand of cachaça I know personally.
-Remember: only cachaças produced in Brazil can carry this name on their bottle.
+- Bottle of cachaça: only cachaças produced in Brazil can carry this name on their bottle.

 - Old fashioned glass: it gives the perfect vibe to this authentic Brazilian drink.

 - Cocktail set: it’s much easier to prepare your cocktail with a proper set instead of muddling the lime in the glass.
 But if you prefer doing that way, you can instead buy a muddler for that.

 Tips for making a delicious passion fruit caipirinha

 - Fresh limes with a shine and thin skin are juicier.
 Before using it, roll it on a surface, slightly pressing it with your hand.
 It helps release the juice.

 - To avoid bitterness, remove the pith of the lime wedges.

 - Muddle the lime wedges with the flesh up to avoid beating up the skin too much.
 It avoids bitterness.